Nursing Studies BSc (Hons)

 - A nursing qualification recognised in your home country

-- An appropriate visa for entry to study in the UK
+- If you are an international student you will also require an appropriate visa for entry to study in the UK

 - If English is not your first language you are required to achieve IELTS 6.0 (with no less than 5.5 in each component) or equivalency according to the University’s English Language admission criteria.

 - All offers are subject to satisfactory health and DBS disclosure clearances.